 Most People Don’t Know The Country’s Most Dangerous Railroad Crossing Is Right Here In Arizona

-Danger isn’t restricted to dark corners and treacherous hikes.
-You can actually find it in some of the places you least expect, including railroad crossings.
+Peril isn’t restricted to dark corners and treacherous hikes.
+You can actually find it in some of the places you least expect, including this dangerous railroad crossing in Arizona.
+Don’t be too afraid because there are tons of beautiful train rides in Arizona to take, but it’s never a bad idea to be informed!

 Have you ever seen something crazy happen on one of Arizona’s railroads?